 Eric Johnson began playing guitar at the age of 11.
 He played with his first touring band in 1968, a psychedelic group called Mariani.
 The band shared the bill with ZZ Top and Bloodrock in their home state of Texas.
-Johnson was trained in classical music but was heavily influence by the guitar styles of Jimi Hendrix and hard rock rhythms of Led Zeppelin.
+Johnson was trained in classical music but was heavily influenced by the guitar styles of Jimi Hendrix and the hard rock rhythms of Led Zeppelin.
 In 1974, he joined a rock/jazz fusion group called The Electromagnets.
 The Magnets shared the stage with bands like Kiss and Mahogany Rush.

-Eric Johnson recorded Seven Worlds his first solo album after the band’s break up.
-Johnson later became a highly sought session guitarist working with legendary artists Cat Stevens, Carole King and Christopher Cross to name a few.
+Eric Johnson recorded Seven Worlds, his first solo album after the band’s break up.
+Johnson later became a highly sought session guitarist working with legendary artists Cat Stevens, Carole King, and Christopher Cross, to name a few.
 In 1986, his critically acclaimed album Tones landed him on the front cover of Guitar Player Magazine.
 The cover story about Johnson heightened his credentials in the music world and brought the virtuoso critical praise.
 The album’s track “Zap” was also nominated for a Grammy Award for Best Rock Instrumental Performance.

-It was in 1990 that Eric Johnson broke out of cult hero status among simply guitar cognoscenti and nabbed those two universally recognized standards of success in popular music: Eric sold over 1,000,000 copies of his Ah Via Musicom album and won a Grammy Award for 1991.
+In 1990, Eric Johnson broke out of cult hero status among simply guitar cognoscenti and nabbed those two universally recognized standards of success in popular music: Eric sold over 1,000,000 copies of his Ah Via Musicom album and won a Grammy Award for 1991.
 Cliffs of Dover currently has over 9 million views on YouTube.

 Johnson will pull up a chair, hunker down and get to pickin’.
 It’s then you understand that he’s more than one of those guitar hero dudes.
 He is that, and most assuredly, as the notes often come in a dense blizzard.
 But he rarely crosses the line into silliness, even when he performs extended versions of his signature, Grammy-winning “Cliffs of Dover.”
 And he offers one of the most important signs that he’s a musician, not just a guitar hero, in that he performs the music of other players (he’s fond of Jimi Hendrix) as interpretations rather than covers.
-It’s cool to watch, and hardly ever boring, which is something that music lovers would have a difficult time saying about most guitar hero shows.
+It’s cool to watch and hardly ever boring, something that music lovers would have a difficult time saying about most guitar hero shows.